Walloon Merit: Eligibility

 The Walloon Merit is awarded to individuals or organisations whose talent or merit has brought honour to Wallonia and contributed significantly to its influence.
 Achievements must have a direct or indirect connection to the competencies of the Walloon Region.
 Talent refers to notable aptitude, particularly in intellectual or artistic fields, while merit recognises distinguished conduct, services rendered, difficulties overcome, or exceptional intellectual and moral qualities.
 The distinction does not recognise ideological, philosophical, or political positions.

 Recipients may be awarded posthumously and must not be under criminal or disciplinary investigation at the time of nomination.
 Awards may be revoked if the recipient no longer upholds the principles that justified the distinction.
 Members of the Walloon Parliament and Government cannot receive the Merit during their term, but retain any awards received prior to taking office.
 The Spark of Wallonia specifically targets young individuals or emerging talents aged 18 to 35 whose achievements bring exceptional recognition to Wallonia.

+Ranks

+The Walloon Order of Merit has four ranks: